Tezika/MonsterChase/MonsterChase/README_FinalProject.md

 ### Rule

 Basically, The final project is a **2D Pong**.
 And there are two players who can control the bat to hit the ball.
-The aim for this game is to get the ball touch the wall behind the other player.
+The aim for this game is to get the ball touch the wall(**red wall**) behind the other player.

 ### Control